NorthShore - Edward-Elmhurst Health and Residential Healthcare Group Form Joint Venture to Offer Home Health and Hospice Care

 Residential and NorthShore expect to close the transaction at the end of February 2022.

-About Residential Home Healthcare Group
+About Residential Healthcare Group

-Residential Home Healthcare Group is a leading provider of home health, palliative and hospice services.
+Residential Healthcare Group is a leading provider of home health, palliative and hospice services.
 Residential is one of the fastest growing home health networks with 2,500 dedicated care professionals serving nearly 12,000 patients on census in communities across Florida, Illinois, Michigan, and Pennsylvania.

 For more information, visit ResidentialHealthcareGroup.com.